The assassin bug is named for its quick strike ability.

 The kissing bug is considered to be a specific type of assassin bug.
-They suck blood around the eyes or mouth of their victims.
-There are actually a few different species that can be called a kissing bug, many of which live in the Americas but some throughout the rest of the world as well.
+They suck blood around the eyes or mouths of their victims.
+There are actually a few different species that can be called kissing bugs, many of which live in the Americas but some throughout the rest of the world as well.

 The scientific name is Reduviidae.
 This is derived from the Latin word reduvia, meaning hangnail or remnant.
 It may refer to the ridges or rings that project from the abdomen.
 There are dozens of different genera containing some 7,000 species, all with different appearances and behaviors.
 Together they belong to the order of “true bugs” (scientific name Hemiptera).

 The assassin bug comes in a huge variety of different shapes and colors, which can make identification difficult, but most species are generally characterized by a long, flat body, plus a pair of wings and slender legs, all separated from the head by a very narrow neck.
 The curved beak (also sometimes called a proboscis) is so long that it fits into a groove between the front legs.
 Some species come in all manner of bright colors, including red, orange, and green, but many are black or gray.
 They can range dramatically in size (for an insect, at least), from just 0.2 inches to 1.6 inches.
 The largest species in North America is the wheel bug, so-named because of the cog-like crests on the thorax.

 Assassin bugs nymphs basically resemble wingless adults (nymph is the preferred term over larvae, which undergo metamorphosis instead).
 These nymphs grow progressively larger with each molt, also known as an instar.
 After a certain number of molts, they will reach their adult phase.
 This resemblance to the adults should make identification easier.